epri-dev/wisund/doc/design.md

 ### SafeQueue
 Functioning as a message queue, this class handles the sequential processing and routing of messages.
 Must be accessible by multiple threads.
 Each interface has its own inbound queue; routing is done by the outbound message handler associated with the device.

+### SinkDevice
+`SinkDevice` is an abstract class providing a base for other relevant classes.
+Each `SinkDevice` device has a single receive queue and no output queue.

 ### Device
-`Device` is an abstract class providing a base for other relevant classes.
-Each device has two interfaces; one is the external facing interface that defines it (e.g. serial port, console or tun) and the internal interface which looks the same for all devices.
-The internal device interface is a receive message queue.
+`Device` is an abstract class derived from `SinkDevice` providing a base for other relevant classes.
+Each `Device` has an input queue and an output queue.

 ### Router
-This object is at the heart of the application and has three bidirectional ports and one write-only port for seven total I/O ports.
-Messages that come in via one port are classified and sent to one (or more) of the other ports based on the arrival port and the contents of the message.
+This object is at the heart of the application.
+Like all objects derived from `Device`, the `Router` has a single input queue but also has several output queues.
+Messages that come into the input queue are classified and sent to one (or more) of the other ports based on the arrival port and the contents of the message.

 ### SerialDevice
 Needs to receive serial data, unwrap it (SLIP) and send raw message to Router.
 For transmit, each received message is wrapped via SLIP and sent.